Coody/NormiLoadingViewTools/README.md

 }
 ```

-4.Initial loading view objects and use it
+## Initial loading view objects and use it

 Initial example:
 ```